Does your daughter love to sing, dance and act?

 The benefits of a performing arts education go far beyond the stage.
 By immersing themselves in the performing arts, children blossom creatively and socially while developing crucial life-skills.
 Parents are always impressed by the ‘hidden curriculum’ of the performing arts – greater confidence, self-esteem, public speaking skills, presentation and team work.

 This is because encouraging children to try new things and share their ideas using their bodies, their voice, and their imagination develops resilience and confidence in a non-competitive environment.
-Our upcoming Open Day has a free group singing class for girls to try.

 You can develop your child’s innate creativity by involving them in activities including: